 There was a time when very few Indian couples would file for a divorce because our culture and society compelled couples to live together despite their differences.
 However times have changed and now both men and women feel opting out of marriage as the easiest way to get out of an unsatisfactory relationship.
-In this article I will tell you how to file or apply for divorce in India.
+In this article I will tell you how

 When filing for divorce by mutual consent, any one of the two needs to initiate the process by filing a petition.
 This application should then be supported by affidavits by both.
 This is known as the First Motion Petition and this would contain joint statement provided by both the partners.
 They must agree in front of the district court that they wish to live separately due to their irreconcilable differences.